iamkrishnagupta/Phone-Catalogue-UI/README.md

-# velocityx
+# Phone Catalogue UI

-A new Flutter project.
+A new Flutter project- Phone Catalogue Minimalistic UI Developed using "velocity_x" package in Flutter.